oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 ## Database Initialization

-After installing and starting ```mysql```, create an empty database ```oneclickvirt``` with type ```utf8mb4```.
-It's best to make it accessible only locally at ```127.0.0.1```.
-Save the corresponding username and password.
-(If you are using the all-in-one Docker deployment container, it comes with a built-in database and you don't need to create an empty database yourself.
-The corresponding database is already started and available in the container by default)
+If you install via the Docker all-in-one image, you **do not need** to manually install ```mysql```.
+The included database eliminates the need to create an empty database yourself; the corresponding database is already started and available within the container by default, so you can proceed directly to the subsequent initialization steps.
+For other installation methods that do not include a pre-installed database (such as those using non-all-in-one images, scripts, or custom compilation), you **must** install `mysql` yourself.
+After installing and starting `mysql`, create an empty database named `oneclickvirt` with the `utf8mb4` character set.
+It is recommended that this database be accessible only locally via `127.0.0.1`.
+Be sure to keep the corresponding username and password secure.

 After opening the corresponding frontend page, it will automatically redirect to the initialization interface.